martin-vasilev/Eyelink_screen_recorder/README.md

 - Enter: do Eyelink camera set-up etc.
 - press "C" to enter calibration setup-up at any time
 - press "D" to enter drift check any time.
-NB: once you exit drift check/ calibration, the screen will minamise.
+NB: once you exit drift check/ calibration, the screen will minimise.
 The programme keeps recording your computer screen until you call the C/D keys again.
 - press "Ctr+E" to exit the programme and stop recording.
 You can find your data file in the "Results" folder.